simgunz/ktouch-lesson-generator/README.md

 ABCDEFGHIJKLMNOPQRSTUVWXYZ
 ```

-To generate the lessons, which will be written to the file ktouch-lessons.txt, with random permutations
+To generate the lessons with random permutations  of the letters run the following command
-of the letters run:
+(the lessons will be written to the file `ktouch-lessons.txt`)
 ```
-python ktouch-lesson-generator.py italian-extended-letters.txt
+python ktouch-lesson-generator.py italian_extended.txt.txt
 ```

 If a dictionary file (containining one word per line) is specified, the script generates the lessons
 using meaningful words.
 The first few lessons are still generated with random permutations of letters
 given that there are not enough letters to pick meaningful words.
 ```
-python ktouch-lesson-generator.py italian-extended-letters.txt italian-dictionary.txt
+python ktouch-lesson-generator.py italian_extended.txt.txt dict-it.txt
 ```

-Optionally we can generate a single lesson by specifying the corresponding line number.
-This will generate
+Optionally we can generate a single lesson by specifying the corresponding line number in the `<charslist>` file.
-a file named with the letters of the selected lesson, in this case nt.txt
+This will generate a file named with the characters of the selected lesson, in this case `nt.txt`
 ```
-python ktouch-lesson-generator.py -n 5 italian-extended-letters.txt italian-dictionary.txt
+python ktouch-lesson-generator.py -n 5 italian_extended.txt.txt dict-it.txt
 ```

 If the generated lessons are too long, we can tune the length of each lesson as follows
 ```
-python ktouch-lesson-generator.py --letters-per-lesson=1000 italian-extended-letters.txt italian-dictionary.txt
+python ktouch-lesson-generator.py --characters-per-lesson=1000 italian_extended.txt.txt dict-it.txt
 ```

 Advanced usage